-MMFs issue demand deposits, investors regard MMFs as a higher-yielding cash alternative, and park about \$3 trillion with MMFs.
-However, because MMF investments are not insured by the government, and many MMF investors are large-scale institutional investors, MMFs are particularly prone to runs (Kacperczyk and Schnabl (2013), Schmidt, Timmermann, and Wermers (2016)).
+Money market funds are fixed income mutual funds that invest in high quality, short-term securities.
+MMFs are established and operated by sponsors such as Black-Rock and State Street, who typically run a family of MMFs that differ in their investment universe, e.g., governmentsecurity-only funds vs. prime (or general purpose) funds.
+Because MMFs issue demand deposits, investors regard MMFs as a higher-yielding cash alternative, and park about \$3 trillion with MMFs.
+However, because MMF investments are not insured by the government, and many MMF investors are large-scale institutional investors, MMFs are particularly prone to runs (Kacperczyk and Schnabl, 2013; Schmidt et al., 2016).
 In fact, the money market fund industry suffered a run following the default of Lehman Brothers in September 2008.

 In the wake of the 2007-09 Financial Crisis, the money market fund industry saw three important changes.
 First, there was an increased focus on liquidity.
-Not only did many MMFs voluntarily increase holdings of liquid assets such as repo (Strahan and Tanyeri (2015)), but regulations also strengthened requirements on portfolio liquidity and maturity.
+Not only did many MMFs voluntarily increase holdings of liquid assets such as repo (Strahan and Tanyeri, 2015), but regulations also strengthened requirements on portfolio liquidity and maturity.
 Second, stability became a central tenet.
 Low volatility in yield is paramount to prime MMFs that converted to reporting floating Net Asset Values (NAVs) after the crisis.
-Yet even constant NAV MMFs tout stability - along with liquidity - as key advantages to investing in MMFs.
+Yet even constant NAV MMFs tout stability - along with liquidity - as key advantages to investing in MMFs.15

 The third change to the money market fund industry was that MMFs were required to file monthly N-MFP reports starting in October 2010.
-These filings are snapshots of an MMF's entire portfolio as of the last business day of each month.
-For each repo contract that the MMF has, information is available on the counterparty, the amount, the repo rate, the maturity date, and the collateral type and value.
+These filings are snapshots of an MMF's entire portfolio as of the last business day of each month.16 For each repo contract that the MMF has, information is available on the counterparty, the amount, the repo rate,17 the maturity date, and the collateral type and value.

-I obtain all N-MFP reports between 2011 and 2017 from the SEC EDGAR data base

-&lt;sup>15https://www.fidelity.com/learning-center/investment-products/mutual-funds/ what-are-money-market-funds and collapse the filings by sponsor.
-Sponsors enter into repo contracts on behalf of all the funds in the family and then distribute the investment across funds (Copeland, Martin, and Walker (2014)).
-Consequently, to analyze the equilibrium rate and volume determination, I consider all the funds in the same fund family as one entity.
+I obtain all N-MFP reports between 2011 and 2017 from the SEC EDGAR data base and collapse the filings by sponsor.18 Sponsors enter into repo contracts on behalf of all the funds in the family and then distribute the investment across funds (Copeland et al., 2014).
+Consequently, to analyze the equilibrium rate and volume determination, I consider all the funds in the same fund family as one entity.19